Recipes To Cook This Spring

 Braised down in dry cider & spices this mushroom takes on a lobster like flavour.
 Sealed in a pan for that crispy texture on the outside.
 Perfect!

-What can you forage for this summer?
+What can you forage for this spring?

 Water pepper is our native alternative to chilli.
 Packing a serious punch.